mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 **Note** : Instead of saying "it could have been better this way or that" many times in the document, I would like to state that I did not prepare much for the project in advance, it grew on its own as I added new features and I did it to enjoy it.
-Therefore, in order to see the result, you can see that I skipped some requirements when you take a look at the codes.
+Therefore, in order to see the result, I skipped some requirements when you take a look at the codes.
 However, I would like to underline that it has features that can answer the questions of many developers I encountered during my research.
-When I started the project, I was new to the libraries I used, but with my current knowledge, I believe that I can finish this project, which I finished in 3 weeks, in half time.
+When I started the project, I was new to the libraries I used, but with my current knowledge, I believe that I can finish this project in half time, which I finished in 3 weeks.

 Navigate Chapters,
 - [Introduction](#introduction)